 Treatment of Kallmann Syndrome

-The treatment of Kallmann’s syndrome mainly focuses on correcting hypogonadism which is usually successful in starting the development of secondary sexual characteristics and correcting infertility in most the cases.
+The treatment of Kallmann’s syndrome mainly focuses on correcting hypogonadism which is usually successful in starting the development of secondary sexual characteristics and correcting infertility in most of the cases.

 Men or women who seek fertility might benefit from gonadotropins administration.
 Gonadotropins administration can achieve fertility in most cases.
-Gonadotropin releasing hormone pulsatile administration can also be used to achieve fertility.
+Gonadotropin-releasing hormone pulsatile administration can also be used to achieve fertility.

-Currently, postnatal administration of testosterone is being evaluated in infants with confirmed diagnosis of Kallmann’s syndrome.
-Such infants are usually in families with known history of Kallmann’s syndrome because genetic testing is not routinely done unless there is a documented increased risk of the condition.
+Currently, postnatal administration of testosterone is being evaluated in infants with a confirmed diagnosis of Kallmann’s syndrome.
+Such infants are usually in families with a known history of Kallmann’s syndrome because genetic testing is not routinely done unless there is a documented increased risk of the condition.